MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 The team had to address three key findings from the persona and role studies:

-* Data scientist and engineers have a mismatch of approach and skills in their work.
+* Data scientists and engineers have a mismatch of approach and skills in their work.
 Making it easy for the data scientist and the engineer to work collaboratively becomes a major consideration in the MLOps process flow.
 It does require new skill acquisitions by all team members.

 * There's a need to unify all of the principle personas without alienating anyone.
 A way to do this is to: